The Best of Sellers: Side one

 "The Trumpet Volunteer" consists of an interview between a reporter and a young Cockney pop star named Mr. Iron, a parody of Bermondsey-born teen idol Tommy Steele.
-Iron is depicted as ill-informed and naive and discusses his new rock and roll version of Jeremiah Clarke's Trumpet voluntary (incorrectly identified as a Purcell work).
+Iron is depicted as ill-informed and naive and discusses his new rock and roll version of Jeremiah Clarke's Trumpet voluntary, dismissing its disputed authorship (Purcell) as irrelevant – "All I know is, it's out of copyright".
 Pop music spoofs became a hallmark of Sellers' records; his second album Songs for Swingin' Sellers features mock interviews that parody the Larry Parnes stable and Lonnie Donegan, respectively.
 In "Auntie Rotter", written by the comedian Bob Monkhouse with Ron Goodwin, Sellers plays a sadistic children's presenter who issues homicidal instructions for children in what Roger Lewis calls "a send-up of the patronising Enid Blyton way of talking to tiny tots".
 With accompanying piano backing, Sellers' Auntie Rotter guides the listener in murdering their mother ("Out with your Robin Hood sword and plunge it into mummy's back with a one, two, three"), father and grandparents before the children are advised to bring "daddy's silly old cash and stocks and shares" to "Auntie Rotter's Home for Orphans, Balls Pond Road, London".
 The piece has been described as a parody of the BBC radio programme Listen with Mother.

 "All the Things You Are" is a version of the jazz standard composed by Jerome Kern with lyrics written by Oscar Hammerstein II for the musical Very Warm for May (1939).
 Sellers performs the song as the Goon Show character Willium "Mate" Cobblers singing in his bathtub.
-"We Need the Money" parodies artistocracy, with Sellers portraying a British earl who demonstrates various his money-making gimmicks to an American broadcaster, including a rock and roll record he has made ("They call me Earl Creole, that's me!").
+"We Need the Money" parodies artistocracy, with Sellers portraying a British earl who demonstrates to an American interviewer his various money-making gimmicks, including a rock and roll record ("... they call me Earl Creole").